Decisions

 Summary

-The complainant alleged that the extension of time the Impact Assessment Agency of Canada (IAAC) took under subsection 9(1) of the Access to Information Act to respond to an access request was unreasonable.
-The request was for communications during a specific period related to designated projects in Western Canada, which involved the development of either a critical mineral mine or a metallurgical steelmaking coal mine.
-The allegation falls under paragraph 30(1)(c) of the Act.
+The complainant alleged that the length of the extension of time Shared Services Canada (SSC) took under subsection 9(1) of the Access to Information Act to respond to an access request was unreasonable.
+The request was for all records pertaining to the preparation of solicitation documents, approvals and decisions from SSC from January 1, 2020, to April 8, 2024.
+This allegation falls under paragraph 30(1)(c) of the Act.

 The complaint is well founded.